-Torribio (Presidente Municipal, 1901-1902), said to be the richest person in town during the coffee boom, married Salvadora Solis y Metra.
+Toribio (Presidente Municipal, 1901-1902), said to be the richest person in town during the coffee boom, married Salvadora Solis y Metra.
 Of all their children, only Macaria Solis Catigbac had heirs.
 She married Perfecto Salas of Molo, Iloilo, a law partner of Rafael Palma.
 They had two sons and one daughter, Adela Catigbac Salas (now Adela Salas Gatlin).
-Adela’s mother and brothers horrifically died during the Second World War.
+Adela’s brothers horrifically died during the Second World War.
 Their estate was divided between her and a nephew.
-She was so rich that from just the proceeds of molasses – by-product of the sugar harvest – she could travel around the world annually.
-Don Toribio’s descendants are the only remaining family who use the hispanized “Catigbac ” instead of the spelled Letter K which is now presently used by the “Katigbak” family.
+She was so rich that from just the proceeds of molasses-by-product of the sugar harvest – she could travel around the world annually.
+Don Toribio’s descendants are the only remaining family who uses “Catigbac ” instead of the one spelled with K which is now presently used by the “Katigbak” family.
 This was due to his instruction never to Filipinize their surname and all his heirs should be proud of their Spanish heritage.

 The most accomplished among Don Josef’s son was his youngest, Norberto Katigbak ( Lipa gobernadorcillo in 1862).
 In 1887, Norberto received the second class Grand Cross of the Order of Isabel La Catolica in recognition of his outstanding services for the encouragement and development of agriculture and commerce in Lipa and also the whole Batangas province during his tenure as the head of the board of Agriculture.
 During this year too, Lipa was elevated to the status of Villa because of the flourishing coffee industry.

-Segunda Solis Katigbak was Jose Rizal’s first love interest and probably the best known of her clan.
-While studying at Colegio de la Concordia in Santa Ana, her brother, Mariano brought her with him in a party where she met Jose.
+Segunda Solis Katigbak was José Rizal’s first love interest and probably the best known of her clan.
+While studying at Colegio de la Concordia in Santa Ana, her brother, Mariano brought her with him to a party where she met José.
 Smitten, Rizal showered the fourteen-year-old lass with flowers, poems, and sketches.
-Unfortunately this romance was short lived because when she turned sixteen she went back to Lipa and married her uncle, Manuel Metra Luz, a wealthy planter.
-According to , Jose never forgot Segunda.
-It was said that one time he visited Lipa to solicit funds for La Liga Filipina.
-Rizal met Manuel Luz and played chess with him and when he lost, he said, “I not only lost the game, but my heart, as well.”
+Unfortunately, this romance was short lived because when she turned sixteen she went back to Lipa and married her uncle, Manuel Metra Luz, a wealthy planter.
+José never forgot Segunda.
+It was said that one time he visited Lipa to solicit funds for La Liga Filipina, Rizal met Manuel Luz and played chess with him and when he lost, he said, “I not only lost the game but my heart, as well.”

 The land of Don Norberto Katigbak in Batangas spanned “fifteen barrios”.
 From his two marriages, he had 20 children but only fifteen survived to mature age.
 Each one received 145 hectares of land as their inheritance.